proxmox/ceph/ceph/src/boost/libs/multiprecision/README.md

 The Boost Multiprecision Library is located in `libs/multiprecision/`.

 ### Running tests ###
+First, build the B2 engine by running `bootstrap.sh` in the root of the boost directory.
+This will generate B2 configuration in `project-config.jam`.

+    ./bootstrap.sh

-First, make sure you are in `libs/multiprecision/test`.
+Now make sure you are in `libs/multiprecision/test`.
 You can either run all the tests listed in `Jamfile.v2` or run a single test:

     ../../../b2                        <- run all tests
     ../../../b2 test_complex           <- single test